Little Applegate River: History

-Water Quality
+Water quality

 The water quality of the Little Applegate River watershed is mildly warmer due to some occasional sedimentation, and higher oxygen levels which can occur throughout the region.
 Some of these issues are created by human activity, some naturally; several forest areas and riparian zones have been cleared to make way for agriculture during the turn of the previous century, and unmaintained road densities have caused slope failures.
 Hydraulic mining, also at the turn of the previous century near Sterlingville had, in the surrounding landscape, left some slopes bare and sent rocks and gravel downstream.
 However, the area has recovered over the decades.
 Cattle and sheep were introduced to the area in the late 19th century.
-They have, in some ecologically small areas overgrazed areas of the watershed, reduced a few native grasses and allowed some noxious weeds to spread.
-Over the last several decades, this has mostly been mitigated with seasonal growth and a more moderate, rotating approach to cattle grazing.
-Today, the negative environmental effects of strategically applied cattle grazing are virtually insignificant.
-Newer methods applied to cattle grazing in the area have demonstrated sound ecological control of most invasive plant species which, correspondingly precipitates the biodiversity of native plant species.
+They have in some areas overgrazed areas of the watershed, reducing native grasses and allowing noxious weeds to spread.

 A past century contributor to the sedimentation of the Little Applegate River was McDonald Ditch, an irrigation ditch near McDonald Creek.
 Built in 1918 and 1919 to provide water to residents of nearby Wagner Creek, the ditch has failed several times, sending several tons of dirt and mud downstream.
 The Talent Irrigation District approved purchasing a $10,300 monitoring system for the ditch in September 2010, and applied for a $100,000 United States Bureau of Reclamation grant to replace the ditch with pipes.